-- 7. Nursing Educator Preceptor Requirements: - Holds an unencumbered and current Colorado nursing license. - Holds a master's degree in Nursing.

-- Has a minimum of 2 years current work experience in a clinical or academic setting. - Has a minimum of 3 months at current employer. - Able to provide an educational experience that will help meet overall practicum objectives and personal learning objectives. - Is willing and has time available to serve as a resource during the practicum time. - 8.
-To successfully complete the teaching practicum, the student will: - Contact potential preceptor. - Share objectives of the experience and the Preceptor Guidelines with the potential preceptor.
-Work with course instructor to ensure that the preceptor agreement is signed, and the affiliation agreement is in place. - Work with the preceptor to determine how practicum hours will be achieved - Enter teaching hours in E-logs only, not case logs. - Reflect on the teaching experience on the Course Blog One entrey/week reflecting on your development as a nurse educator.
+- 7. Nursing Educator Preceptor Requirements: - Holds an unencumbered and current Colorado nursing license. - Holds a master's degree in Nursing. - Has a minimum of 2 years current work experience in a clinical or academic setting. - Has a minimum of 3 months at their current employer. - Able to provide an educational experience that will help meet overall practicum objectives and personal learning objectives. - Is willing and has time available to serve as a resource during the practicum time. - 8.
+To successfully complete the teaching practicum, the student will: - · Contact potential preceptor. - Share objectives of the experience and the Preceptor Guidelines with the potential preceptor.
+Work with course instructor to ensure that the preceptor agreement is signed, and the affiliation agreement is in place. - Work with the preceptor to determine how practicum hours will be achieved - · Enter teaching hours in e-Logs. - Reflect on the teaching experience using reflective journaling.
+One entry/week reflecting on your development as a nurse educator.
 Record activities, issues, concerns, problems, and positives that occur during the teaching practicum. - Complete a self-evaluation, preceptor evaluation, and site evaluation at the end of the practicum.